Wildwood schools to keep Warriors name

 "I don't think that it's right.
 I think they should have done the responsible thing and been respectful of other cultures," she said.

-A first grade teacher in a nearby district, Hutchinson said she loved her time at the school.
+A first grade teacher in nearby Middle Township, Hutchinson said she loved her time at Wildwood.

 "It's my alma mater," she said.
 "I loved the teachers.
 I have nothing but good memories of that school."